About

 Program Leader Jill Raynor has benefited her whole life from a supportive community, and from older female role models on Eastern Long Island who’ve encouraged her in her athletic pursuits.
 As a result, she never questioned if she was or could be an athlete, and it is important to her to champion similar opportunities for young girls today.
 Jill reflects on her excitement for new adventures as being rooted in her physical activity.
 “It’s what makes me feel good.
 It’s what makes me confident.
 It’s what motivates me to eat healthy and drink water.
 And it’s been the cornerstone of my social network.”
 She counts herself fortunate to have been able to follow in the early years after Title IX knowing that she could try anything that interested her.
 This gave her the confidence to go to camps, play sports at the collegiate level, and continue to challenge herself as an adult both recreationally and professionally.

 Jill has made her career in physical activity.
 She holds a dual BS in Movement & Sports Studies, and Psychology from Springfield College, and a Masters in Physical Education from Hofstra University, as well as extensive continuing education certifications from the American Red Cross.
-She earned tenure as a Physical Education Teacher, has taught swimming for 20 years and biking for 10 years.
-She has completed numerous half marathons, ranks in the top 5 field hockey officials in Suffolk County, and serves on the volunteer boards of both the Water Mill Community Club and Southampton Town Aquatics and Recreation.
+She earned tenure as a Physical Education Teacher, has taught swimming and biking for many years.
+She has completed numerous half marathons and serves on the volunteer boards of both the Water Mill Community Club and Southampton Town Aquatics and Recreation.

 Natalie Sisco